The following are the operational notes for Connectivity Services Director:

 Port 162 for service-level SNMP traps.
 Connectivity Services Director uses OpenNMS for SNMP trap collection and correlation.

-Port 21 (TCP) and port 69 (UDP) for uploading the software image and configuration file to the FTP server.
+Port 21 (TCP) and port 69 (UDP).
+Connectivity Services Director uses these for uploading the software image and configuration file to the FTP server.

 When a switchover from the active Junos Space server to the standby server occurs in a clustered Junos Space appliance environment, cleared alarms are not notified to the Junos Space server, although OpenNMS receives the clear-alarm notification.
 To work around this problem, you must manually clear the appropriate alarm from the Alarm Detail monitor in Fault mode of Service view of the Connectivity Services Director GUI.